dhansel/IECDevice/README.md

 constructor (see description below).
 It is recommended to choose an interrupt-capable pin for the ATN signal.

-When looking at the IEC bus connector at the back of your Commodore, the pins are as follows:
+When looking at the IEC bus connector at the back of your computer, the pins are as follows:

 <img src="IECBusPins.jpg" width="25%" align="center">
 (1=SRQ, 2=GND, 3=ATN, 4=Clock, 5=Data, 6=Reset)<br><br>